 A TV or monitor’s refresh rate is measured in Hertz (Hz), and tells you how often the image on screen is refreshed per second.
 The higher the refresh rate, the faster and smoother your graphics will appear.

-Go for at least a 120Hz refresh rate on your TV and gaming monitor, and your games will render smoothly and less blur.
+Go for at least a 120Hz refresh rate on your TV and gaming monitor, and your games will render smoothly with less blur.

 The best monitors for gaming